 The further education sector is complex and fragmented.
 Our expertise in this sector has enabled us to run research projects for clients concerned with academic, vocational and work-based learning initiatives.
-Our projects include qualitative and quantitative work with a range of stakeholders in Further Education Institutions, Private Training Providers and 6th Form Colleges.
+Our projects include qualitative and quantitative work with a range of stakeholders in further education institutions, private training providers and sixth form colleges.

 Two of our team have a background in textbook publishing and development and we have particular expertise in this area.
-Our projects here have focussed on new digital product testing and concept testing as well as research on more generalised aspects of student behaviour including second hand book purchasing and VLE use.
+Our projects here have focused on new digital product testing and concept testing, as well as research on more generalised aspects of student behaviour, including secondhand book purchasing and VLE use.
 Clients in this area include Cambridge University Press, Pearson, Elsevier, Wiley-Blackwell and Cengage.

 Journals and academic publishing